 Now, Lithuanian authorities are noting high turnover volumes in ICO, adding up to over $570 million (€500 million) over the last 18 months.
 As a result, the authorities are calling for strict anti-fraud mechanisms to steer the market in the right direction.

 Quoting data from Versli Lietuva – a local consultancy firm, Mindaugas Petrauskas (FCIS deputy director) further added that Lithuania is among the world leaders according to ICO stats.
 The country shows a growth of 305% at its highest.

 The FCIS is also investigating the role played by different banks in processing large crypto-to-fiat transactions from exchanges.
 According to a local news outlet, the authorities have stated that investigations must be conducted on every transaction exceeding $92,200 (€80,000).

 Several regional banks have been linked to the investigations, including Swedbank, SEB Bank, and Danske Bank.
-According to the report, the total sum of cryptocurrency exchange transactions between 2017 and 2018 stand at $762 million (€661 million).
-The FCIS director said that such large volumes already cause suspicions, since the €80,000 threshold usually involves about 100 business entities and 500 individuals.
+According to the report, the total sum of cryptocurrency exchange transactions between 2017 and 2018 stands at $762 million (€661 million).
+The FCIS director said that such large volumes already cause suspicions since the €80,000 threshold usually involves about 100 business entities and 500 individuals.

 Due to the general concern over cryptocurrency cash flow in a wild-west style, Lithuania is set to create a regulatory body that will oversee the growth of the industry, with a keen interest in the potential benefits of cryptocurrency and blockchain technology.
 However, Petrauskas says that ICOs may be a major stumbling block towards anti-fraud measures.ICO news Cryptocurrency ICO crypto trading Security Government Hacks